Continual Learning as Computationally Constrained Reinforcement Learning: Vanishing-Regret Versus Continual Learning

-In the traditional framing of supervised learning, data pairs are assumed to be \textit{exchangeable}.
+\henrik{In supervised learning, the reason why the prior and likelihood model are taken as primitives, is because the stream of pairs are assumed to be \textit{exchangeable}}.
+The data $\{X_t, Y_{t+1}\}_{t=0}^\infty$ being exchangeable means that for all horizons $T$, all permutations of the sequence $\{X_t, Y_{t+1}\}_{t=0}^T$ have the same distribution.
 Consequently, de Finetti's Theorem establishes existence of a learning target $\chi$ conditioned on which the data pairs are iid \citep{de1929funzione}.
 It is natural to think of $\chi$ as identifying an unknown environment and bringing to bear interpretation and analysis afforded by vanishing-regret learning.
 Specifically, assuming the input distribution is known, $\chi$ is often taken to be an unknown function that maps inputs to distributions over labels.
-A similar story goes for the traditional framing of reinforcement learning.
+A similar story goes for the common MDP framing of reinforcement learning.
 Under a weaker exchangeability condition presented in Appendix \ref{app:mdp_exchangeability}, it is natural to characterize dynamics in terms of an unknown MDP $\chi$.
 In both cases, an agent can learn over time to do about as well as if $\chi$ were known.
+Thus, $\chi$ can serve as a useful learning target in regret-based analysis.}

-In contrast, environments of the sort considered in continual learning tend not to give rise to an obvious choice of fixed learning target.
+\henrik{In contrast, environments of the sort considered in continual learning tend not to give rise to an obvious choice of fixed learning target.
 In particular, regret generally does not vanish with respect to any particular learning target that enables efficient computation of performant actions.
-For example, \citet{liu2023definition} discusses how regret does not vanish with respect to common choices of learning targets in non-stationary bandit learning.
-Absent the analytic role of a learning target, we opted for minimality in using a deterministic environment characterization for our formulation of continual learning.
-That being said, for the purpose of exposition, it can often be more intuitive to characterize a specific environment using a latent variable model.
-For instance, many of the examples in this monograph are described as latent AR(1) processes, such as the scalar tracking problem in Section \ref{sec:tracking}.
-Such a characterization can be helpful to facilitate interpretation.
+For example, \citet{liu2023definition} discusses how regret does not vanish with respect to common choices of learning targets in non-stationary bandit learning. \henrik{This paper further discusses how dynamic regret can be a misleading metric depending on what the time-varying learning target is taken to be; there may not be an obvious choice of latent process that can serve as a useful time-varying learning target.}

+To help interpret the behavior of continual learning agents, it can often be intuitive to characterize a specific environment in terms of a changing latent variable that the agent is tracking~\citep{sutton2007role}.
+While this latent variable may not serve as a useful learning target for regret-analysis, such a characterization can be helpful to facilitate agent design.
+For instance, many of the examples in this monograph are described as latent AR(1) processes, such as the scalar tracking problem in Appendix \ref{sec:tracking}. }\\